Duncan-Britt/portfolio-website/portfolio_writeups/splice.md

 ## Overview

 Splice supports nesting, partial templates, iterators, conditionals, variable assignment, local scope, comments, escape characters, and escapes HTML by default.
-In its minified form, it is only _ KB, uncompressed, and has no dependencies.
+In its minified form, it is only 3.06 KB uncompressed, and has no dependencies.

-I've written extensively about *how to use* Splice, and that writing is available on the <a target="_blank" rel="noopener noreferrer" href="https://duncan-britt.github.io/splice-docs">documentation website.</a> I will use this space to talk about the implementation of the language, design process/choices, and open issues.
+I've written extensively about *how to use* Splice, and that writing is available on the <a target="_blank" rel="noopener noreferrer" href="https://duncan-britt.github.io/splice-docs">documentation website.</a> I will use this space to talk about the implementation of the language, design process/choices, challenges, and open issues.
-=

 <br>